I defer to Fareed Zakaria and Bob Baer:

 http://twitter.com/IranElection09

 I AM UNDER EXTREME PRESSURE TO ACCEPT THE RESULTS OF THE SHAM ELECTION.
 THEY HAVE CUT ME OFF FROM ANY COMMUNICATION WITH PEOPLE AND AM UNDER SURVEILLANCE.
-I ASK THE PEOPLE TO STAY IN THE STREETS BUT AVOID VIOLENCE
+I ASK THE PEOPLE TO STAY IN THE STREETS BUT AVOID VIOLENCEMore as I find it.

 Mir Hossein Mousavi’s, the main reformist rival to President Mahmoud Ahmadinejad, letter to the important ayatollahs in the holy city of Qom, asking them to protest the fraud and declare it against Islam, has sparked protests by the ayatollahs and clerics as well.